dbakewel/netbots/README.md

 **fireCanon**

 Fires a shell in 'direction' angle from robots location and will trigger it to explode once it has traveled 'distance'.
 If a shell is already in progress (shellInProgress == True) then this will replace the previous shell and the previous shell will not explode.
 If a shell hits an obstacle before reaching 'distance' then it will stop and not explode.

+> Shell explosions are of radius explRadius and all robots inside that radius will take damage.
+Robots in the center of the explosion will be damaged by explDamage.
+The further a robot is from the center of an explosion the less damage it will take.
+The damage fall off from the explosions center to edge is linear.

 Robot Sends: